Andale, Kansas

 Andale is a city in Sedgwick County, Kansas, United States.
 As of the 2020 census, the population of the city was 941.

 History

 Andale was founded in the early 1880s.
-The city's name is an amalgamation of the surnames of two families of pioneer settlers, the Andersons and Dales.
+The city's name is a portmanteau of the surnames of two families of pioneer settlers, the Andersons and Dales.

+The first post office in Andale was established in January 1899.

 Andale was a station and shipping point on the Missouri Pacific Railroad.